Discharge guide for patients with a brain tumour

 When can I dye my hair again?

-How long is it before I can fly?
+How long before I can fly?

 When can I drive again?

-When will I be able to return to work?
+When can I return to work?

-Will I need to have further scans following my surgery?
+Will I have further scans after surgery?

 What we tell your GP